dmitri166/Devops-Course/GKE+Terraform+Jenkins/README.md

 The directory called 'Deploying-Prometheus' contains a script for installing helm and HCL files for deploying Helm Prometheus-Operator chart.

-The directory called 'MongDB' contains HCL file for deploying Helm MongDB statefull chart. (- Require helm v3.1.2)
+The directory called 'MongDB' contains HCL files for deploying Helm MongDB statefull chart. (- Require helm v3.1.2)

-The directory called 'Nginx' contains HCL file for deploying Nginx docker image with Load Balnacer.
+The directory called 'Nginx' contains HCL files for deploying Nginx docker image with Load Balnacer.

-The directory called 'MyApp' contains HCL file for deploying a own application - the docker image is stores in Google docker private registry.
+The directory called 'MyApp' contains HCL files for deploying a own application - the docker image is stores in Google docker private registry.